 Fisheries play a vital role in economies and contributes to food security and nutrition, but fish stocks are under threat globally due to ineffective management and poor conservation.
 Strengthened governance in the fisheries sector with involvement of the public, civil society and private sector is required to reduce pressure on the fish stocks and the aquatic habitat.
 In this course, you will gain insights and skills in governance processes involving stakeholders.
 You will boost your skills to help stakeholders learn together in building resilient fisheries communities.

 If a short course cannot take place in the original location due to COVID-19 measures, WCDI will look into alternative learning solutions.

 Upon completion of the course you will:

-- be able to apply participatory methodologies and tools in support of the fisheries management planning process.
+- Be able to apply participatory methodologies and tools to develop a pathway of change for a virtual fisheries case;

 Applicants should have an academic degree (BSc or equivalent) in a discipline relevant to fisheries management and governance.
-At least three years of relevant professional experience and proficiency in English are required.
+At least three years of relevant professional experience in for example fisheries management or research, fisheries extension & training, development of coastal or inland fisheries communities or dealing with aquatic resource use issues.
+Proficiency in English are required.

 Fisheries plays a vital role in global, national and rural economies and contributes to food security and nutrition.
 Fish is highly nutritious and serves worldwide as a valuable supplement in diets lacking essential proteins, vitamins and minerals.
 The primary threats undermining the food and nutrition security potential of fisheries results from ineffective management coupled with poor conservation of habitats.

 On top of this page you can apply for the course Resilient Fisheries Governance.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.